 Understanding the Market’s Needs

 The importance of electrical surge protection is further underscored by regulatory guidelines that dictate adoption.
 In 2020, the National Fire Protection Association (NFPA) updated their recommendations for the National Electrical Code (NEC), the benchmark for safe electrical design and installation to protect against electrical hazards.
-One of the updates includes the addition of a new Section 230.67, which requires the installation of an SPD for all dwelling unit service entrances (learn more in our recent blog).
+One of the updates includes the addition of a new Section 230.67, which requires the installation of an SPD for all dwelling unit service entrances.
 This new requirement will both reduce the risk of damage to sensitive electronic systems in residential installations, and increase the market for SPDs.

 For electronic systems installers, not offering or providing surge protection to their customers is a risk to their reputation, and they need to hear that from you, their distributor.
 Customers today can post public feedback faster and more visibly than ever before, rewarding professionals that go beyond the basics to deliver both high-quality installations and high customer satisfaction, but also punishing those who fail to offer comprehensive solutions.
 When a power surge happens to the point of damaging electronic equipment, customers usually don’t know what caused the problem, leading them to blame the installer.
 By providing protection from surge events, and the associated damage, installers can better protect themselves and their business from potentially negative feedback.